uswds/uswds-site/pages/patterns/create-a-profile/sex-or-gender.md

 - <strong>Customization.</strong> As you customize, make sure you follow [accessibility guidelines for form templates]({{ site.baseurl }}/templates/form-templates/) and the [accessibility guidelines for form controls]({{ site.baseurl }}/components/form/).

 {:.site-component-name}
-## Biological sex
+## Sex

 ### When to use this pattern
-Follow this pattern when you are collecting biological sex as part of your service.
-Only ask for biological sex if you need it.
+Follow this pattern when you are collecting sex listed at birth as part of your service.
+Only ask for this information if you need it.
 Sometimes it’s more prudent to skip collecting this information altogether.

 ### What's the solution?
-Present the user with a controlled vocabulary to accurately depict their biological sex.
+Present the user with a controlled vocabulary to accurately depict sex listed at birth.

 {:.site-component-section-title}
 ### Guidance